devJSQ/binary-tree-project/README.md

 ```

-- `BinaryTree` class is already implemented and added to the source file - java as the below:
+- The `BinaryTree` class is already implemented and added to the source file - java as the below:

 ```java